Professional Caregiver Services

 3. Medication Management: Helping clients manage their medications by reminding them when to take them and assisting with refills.

-4. Housekeeping: Performing light housekeeping tasks, including laundry, cleaning, and maintaining a safe living environment.
+4. Housekeeping: (in home caregiver) Performing light housekeeping tasks, including laundry, cleaning, and maintaining a safe living environment.

 5. Companionship: Providing social interaction and emotional support, engaging clients in conversations, games, or hobbies to combat loneliness.